 Lot requirements - Minimum of 6,000 square feet.
+Maximum building coverage is 60%.

 Parking - Use of downtown parking district.

 Setbacks - Front: A 10-foot setback is required when the front yard abuts a residential zone otherwise none, Rear: 15 feet when a rear yard abuts a residential yard, 5 feet if a rear yard abuts an alley, otherwise none, Side: none unless it abuts a residential zone, then the setback shall be the same as the residential zoning district it abuts.